Where can I find the permit application?

 How do I add a sub-contractor to a permit?

-All sub-contractor are added on to a permit by the contractor (or authorized agent) who has originally submitted for the permit in writing.
-Sub-contractors do not sign on themselves.
-Please ensure that all sub-contractors are registered and active with us.
-And that all requests to add or remove sub-contractors include the business name, license number and trade.
+All sub-contractors are added on to a permit by the contractor (or authorized agent) who has originally submitted for the permit.
+This can be done in the initial application or can be added at a later date by emailing [email protected] Sub-contractors do not sign on themselves.
+Please ensure that all sub-contractors are registered and active with us, and that all requests to add or remove sub-contractors include the business name, license number and trade.

 What permits can be issued over the counter?